Amerigo Tot

 Amerigo Tot (born Imre Tóth; 27 September 1909 – 13 December 1984) was a Hungarian sculptor and occasional actor.
 Born in Fehérvárcsurgó, Austria-Hungary he moved to Rome towards the end of the 1920s, where he lived for the rest of his life.
 He studied in Budapest under Ferenc Helbing and György Leszkovszky from 1926 until 1928, and then at the Bauhaus in Germany.
 As the Nazis came to power he moved to Rome where he worked sculpting memorials on a grant from the Roman-Hungarian Academy, where he eventually became an advisor.
 He fought in the Italian resistance movement starting in 1943.

 He first received international recognition for his work on the frieze in Roma Termini station in 1950.
 He began doing abstract works in the 1950s.
-He returned home to Hungary several times, including 1937, 1939 and 1969 in what was a carefully prepared trip by the Hungarian communist culture-buro.
-In Hungary he was celebrated as a "world famous" artist and had big exhibitions.
-He did traditional works, including a Madonna sculpture in his native Fehérvárcsurgó, as well as abstract sculptures and public monuments, including Microcosm in Macrocosm (a tribute to Béla Bartók), His Majesty and The Kilowatt in Kecskemét.
-The Amerigo Tot Museum in Budapest is named after him.
+He returned home to Hungary several times, including 1937, 1939 and 1969.
+In Hungary he was celebrated as a "world famous" artist and had major exhibitions.
+He created both traditional and abstract works, including a Madonna sculpture in his native Fehérvárcsurgó, as well as public monuments such as Microcosm in Macrocosm (a tribute to Béla Bartók), His Majesty and The Kilowatt in Kecskemét.
+The Amerigo Tot Museum in Pécs preserves a significant part of his oeuvre.

+A permanent exhibition and memorial room dedicated to Amerigo Tot can also be found in the Koller Gallery in Budapest.